jhj776/gender/README.md

 - jobs.py also uses python packages that must be downloaded and installed: gender_guesser BeautifulSoup

 ## input files:
-- prefix+files.txt (e.g., USfiles.txt)  = a file of filenames of cast lists to be read
+- prefix+files.txt (e.g., USfiles.txt)  = a file of filenames of cast lists to be read.
 These are local file names (which can include absolute or relative addresses) that casts.py loops through searching for names.
+Typically, they are the url of the wikipedia pages for each movie.

-- gendernames.json  = a json file of names and words with assigned genders This file can always be improved and updated.
+- gendernames.json  = a json file of names and words with assigned genders.
+This file can always be improved and updated.

 The casts.py program is in 2 main sections:
 - it divides each line in a cast list into 3 parts: actor name / character name / & optional additional material
+	- typically: actor as character. additional material.
+But there are several alternative formats in the wikipedia pages.
 - it assigns each actor's name and character's name a gender using (first) gendernames.json and if not there, gender_guesser
 	- the first word in a name that gets an assigned gender other than "unknown" determines the assigned gender
 	-	for Chinese and Korean names, the program works backwards from the end